 No. The Resale Pool differs from a waiting list because not all applicants will be eligible for all units.
 There are a range of income minimum and maximums.
 If the first candidate in the Resale Pool does not qualify for a unit, the unit will be offered to someone further down the list who meets the eligibility.
 Therefore, an applicant who is #5 in the Resale Pool may be offered a unit before the applicant who is #1.

 Existing affordable homeownership units are offered through the Resale Pool when current owners decide to sell.
 Newly developed units are offered through separate application processes when available.
-To be notified when newly developed units are available, click here to join the Housing Division mailing list.
+To be notified when newly developed units are available, contact the Housing Division at 617/349-4622 or email@example.com.

 The units offered through the Resale Pool are located throughout the City, in many different types of buildings.
 Because the units become available when a current owner moves, we cannot predict which units will become available at any given time.